Computational Intelligence in Games

 - presented at least one time a solution during the exercise,

-- solve the programming assignment and write a 2-4 pages report about your solution, and
+- solve the programming assignment and write a 2-4 pages report about your solution (this task can be solved alone or in pairs of two), and

 - pass the exam